albertyumol/albertyumol.github.io/_posts/2019-03-09-SelectiveColorization.md

 I was not born with a gift from the arts.
 I have no sense of visual coordination, color matching and I can't even draw passable stick figures.
 My right hand sketches are practically as bad as my left.
 I wear the cringiest selection of clothes and fashion.
 Having a physics background only worsened this 'skill' as I was trained to assume and over simplify 3D moving objects as 1D dots and particles with hasty and crooked arrows.

 But I am also a self-proclaimed hipster.
 Being a hipster for me means there is no escaping art.
 I always wanted to be good at something artistically because obviously art is fun and my life would be so much boring as it is already.
 What more without it.
-This is my one step of fulfilling my dream to become a future Van Gogh.
+This is my one step of fulfilling my dream of becoming a future Van Gogh.
 And I'm not pertaining to our sanity.

 Most of the time, I pester my photoshop savvy friends for the most menial photo editing tasks i.e. removing my ever present freckles and blemishes.
 Don't get me wrong.
 I am not vain at all.
-It's just that cameras don't hit my face at the right angle.
+It's just that cameras don't hit my face at the right angles.
 Only till now have I built courage to explore image manipulation and finally do it myself.
 Surprisingly, it was not at all hard.
 I would not write a blog if it is so.
+Trust me.

 The first step if you want to be a 'manipulator' is finding a reliable medium (software) to manipulate with.
 If you have been following my previous posts, you would know that I abhor paid 'utility' software.
 I am not entirely for free platforms like the manipulative facebook.